jason-zh0109/Website-Review-Tool/README.md

 ## Setup Instructions

 ### 1. Access the Web Application
-To use the web application, simply click on the provided link: [Website Review Tool](http://env1.eba-wy6fcmup.ap-southeast-2.elasticbeanstalk.com/).
+For now, to use the web application, simply click on the provided link: [Website Review Tool](http://env2.eba-wy6fcmup.ap-southeast-2.elasticbeanstalk.com/).
 No local setup is required to use this tool as this is a hosted web app, but you can find the local setup instructions at the bottom.

 ### 2. User Registration and Login
 - Register as a user to access public websites.